Model Assessment for a Generalised Bayesian Structural Equation Model: Model assessment

-It is possible to compute the log score in the case of binary or ordinal data via the alternative formulation based on frequency patterns, hence we focus on this scoring rule.
+For the cases of binary or ordinal data, it is possible to compute the log score via the alternative formulation based on frequency patterns.
 Note that the posterior predictive density is given by Equations \eqref{gbsem_eq:multsem} and \eqref{gbsem_eq:expected} where the integral in the latter is with respect to the posterior based on the training data.
 We can therefore write the log scoring rule for a set of observed frequencies in the test data $\mathbf{O}^{te}=\left(O_1^{te},\dots,O_{R}^{te}\right)$ based on probabilities $\mathbf{\pi}^{tr}=\left(\pi_{1}(\theta)^{tr},\dots,\pi_{R}(\theta)^{tr}\right)$, obtained based on the posterior from the training data, as

 where $c$ represents a constant.
 Note that the log score only differs as a metric to $G^2$ by a constant, which essentially confirms the argument made earlier in Equation \eqref{gbsem_eq:LRSR}, about the connection of the likelihood ratio test and the log score, and makes it more specific to categorical data.